cartesiantheatre/helios-client-utilities/README.md

 ## Quick installation

 ### Ubuntu
-Packages already prepared for Ubuntu 23.10 (Mantic) and later are available on our Personal Package Archive (PPA) [here](https://launchpad.net/%7Ekip/+archive/ubuntu/helios-public).
+Packages already prepared for Ubuntu 24.04 (Noble) and later are available on our Personal Package Archive (PPA) [here](https://launchpad.net/%7Ekip/+archive/ubuntu/helios-public).
 To get the package installed and be up and running in seconds, just run the following two commands:

 ```console
 $ sudo add-apt-repository ppa:kip/helios-public